Nuclear Power Issue Brief (PDF)

 Congressional Action

 There were also efforts in the 118th Congress to provide federal backstop authority to help utilities and reactor operators cover cost overruns of new nuclear projects.
-Senator Jim Risch (R-ID) introduced the S. 5421 Accelerating Reliable Capacity (ARC) Act in December 2024.
-The ARC Act would direct DOE’s Loan Programs Office (LPO) to provide up to $3.6 billion to address overruns for at least three “early mover” nuclear energy projects.
-Project owners would be responsible for the first 20 percent of cost overruns.
+Senator Jim Risch (R-ID) introduced the S. 5421 Accelerating Reliable Capacity (ARC) Act in 2024.
+The ARC Act would have directed DOE’s Loan Programs Office (LPO) to provide up to $3.6 billion to address overruns for at least three “early mover” nuclear energy projects.
+Project owners would have been responsible for the first 20 percent of cost overruns.
 LPO would cover 50 percent of the costs above this amount, with a maximum government contribution of $1.2 billion.
 The bill also includes language, added at the behest of APPA and public power utilities in the Pacific Northwest, to address an issue that can arise when entities partner with a federal agency on a project seeking an LPO loan guarantee.
 LPO projects are generally blocked from receiving other federal benefits like grants, loans, sales contracts, etc. (a denial of double benefit; no “double dipping”).
-The bill clarifies that partnerships with a Power Marketing Administration or the Tennessee Valley Authority do not preclude LPO financing for a project and would not trigger a denial of double benefit.
+The bill clarified that partnerships with a Power Marketing Administration or the Tennessee Valley Authority do not preclude LPO financing for a project and would not trigger a denial of double benefit.

 APPA Contact